- What is nutritional yeast made out of?

 Why is this happening?

 It might be because nutritional yeast has been found to stimulate B lymphocytes and natural killer (NK) cells in the body.
 Two things that reduce inflammation and support immune system performance.
+This is similar to how elderberry extract appears to work.
 (4)

 Interleukins are a type of cytokine (signaling molecule) which are used by the immune system.
 They signal white blood cells.